avilleret/Gem-wiki/how-to-build-Gem-on-w32.md

 #### FTGL
 1. Download FTGL from [http://sourceforge.net/projects/ftgl/](http://sourceforge.net/projects/ftgl/)
-2. Extract the tar.gz file (you may need a good archive extractor to do that, 7zip is a good candidate [http://www.7-zip.org/](http://www.7-zip.org/))	- again in a place you know and you may remember easily
+2. Extract the tar.gz file (you may need a good archive extractor to do that, [7zip](http://www.7-zip.org/) is a good candidate) - again in a place you know and you may remember easily
 3. Then open the `ftgl-2.1.3~rc5\msvc\vc8\ftgl_static.vcproj` file in Visual C++.
 If you are not using VC8 the project should be converted automatically and please follow the wizard.
 You could also choose some project under other folder depending on your version.
 4. Then generate the solution (you may need to save the solution first).
 And you will get a `ftgl_static.lib` file under the `msvc/build` folder.